 - 1. competence and compellability - 2. oaths and affirmations - 3. issue of a witness summons and warrant of arrest - 1.
 Examinable material on competence and compellability will consist of the meaning of competence and compellability, the general rule as to competence, the general rule as to compellability, competence of the accused, competence and compellability of the spouse or civil partner of the accused, and the competence of children and persons with a disorder or disability of the mind.
-The relevant material is addressed in paragraphs F4.1-4.3, F4.8, F4.10, F4.14-4.15, F4.18 and F4.21 of Blackstone's Criminal Practice 2023. - 2.
+The relevant material is addressed in paragraphs F4.1-4.3, F4.8, F4.10, F4.14-4.15, F4.18 and F4.21 of Blackstone's Criminal Practice 20232024. - 2.
 Examinable material on oaths and affirmations will consist of the general rule and exceptions, and the giving of sworn and unsworn evidence by children.
-The relevant material is addressed in the first sub-paragraph of F4.26, and paragraph F4.31 of Blackstone's Criminal Practice 2023. - 3.
+The relevant material is addressed in the first sub-paragraph of F4.26, and paragraph F4.31 of Blackstone's Criminal Practice 20232024. - 3.
 Examinable material on issue of a witness summons and warrant of arrest will consist of securing the attendance of witnesses, compelling attendance, punishment for failure to attend, and the powers of magistrates to issue a witness summons and warrant of arrest.
-The relevant material is addressed in paragraphs D21.26, D21.27 and D15.91-15.93 (first four lines only) of Blackstone's Criminal Practice 2023.
+The relevant material is addressed in paragraphs D21.26, D21.27 and D15.91-15.93-92 and D15.93 (first four lines of the first sub-paragraph onlyup to "... a contempt in the court's face (ibid.);") of Blackstone's Criminal Practice 20232024.